-Ingwe TVET College Supply Chain Management Policy will apply.

-- Ingwe does not bind itself to accept the lowest bid or any other bid and reserves the right to accept the whole or part of the bid. - Bids which are late, incomplete, unsigned or submitted by facsimile or electronically will not be accepted. - No proposals will be considered from persons in the service of the state.
+- Ingwe TVET College Supply Chain Management Policy will apply; - 80/20 preferential procurement point system will be applied. - Ingwe TVET College does not bind itself to accept the lowest bid or any other bid and reserves the right to accept the whole or part of the bid: - Bids which are late, incomplete, unsigned or submitted by facsimile or electronically will not be accepted. - No quotations will be considered from persons in the service of the state. - Failure to comply with these conditions will invalidate your offer.